camunda/camunda-docs/docs/self-managed/identity/user-guide/groups/creating-a-group.md

 ---
 id: creating-a-group
 title: "Creating a group"
-sidebar_label: "Creating a group"
+sidebar_label: "Groups are a way to apply a set of roles and authorizations to users.
+Use Identity to create a group."
 ---

 In this guide we will show you how to use Identity to create a group.

 :::tip Want to learn more about groups?
-Head over to our documentation on [groups](/self-managed/concepts/access-control/groups.md) to find out more.
+Head over to our documentation on [groups](/self-managed/concepts/access-control/groups.md) to learn more.
 :::

 To create a group using Identity, take the following steps: